 - Sano Genetics – contribute to research: Matches users to potential research studies that they can participate in by sharing their genetic information.

-The app page of GenePlaza website indicates that there are many more apps to come.
+The app page indicates that there are many more apps to come.
+However, it has been almost two years, with the list not growing.

 Review of GenePlaza Apps

-All GenePlaza apps are created based on data from research studies.
-As such, for reported results, GenePlaza cites the research paper that the results are based on.
+All the apps are created based on data from research studies.
+For reported results, GenePlaza cites the paper that the results are based on.
 Most apps also provide a discussion section.

 For more arbitrary topics, like DNA intelligence tests, the discussion includes the history and implications of these measurements.
 Reports are well-cited by the relevant literature and often include detailed descriptions of the analyses.